VERBAL WARNING - A POTTED (PICKLED) HISTORY

 The Great British Alternative Festival in Skegness in 2018 saw them win the Introducing Stage vote by a country mile against some top class opposition.

-That gave the band their moment in the sun as they drew a good crown to see them on the festival's main Centre Stage in 2019.
+That gave the band their moment in the sun as they drew a good crowd to see them on the festival's main Centre Stage in 2019 followed by an appearance at the Minehead version of the festival just before Covid enforced long periods of no gigs.

-Steve Harding, of 2 Guitars Clash has been a regular guitar dep in recent months while Pam from Spam has been seen jumping up for a Rezillos cover or two.
+Steve Harding, of 2 Guitars Clash and Sam Hadfield have been sharing guitar duties in recent months while Pam from Spam has been seen jumping up for a Rezillos cover or two.

 Verbal Warning’s early eighties incarnation built themselves an uncompromising reputation in the Nottingham area and played with some of the big bands of the day.